top of page

 You might notice:

-• Losing executive function after social effort (forgetting basics, trouble starting tasks)
+• Losing executive function after social effort

-• Feeling numb or depersonalized afterward
+• Feeling numb, detached, or unreal afterward

 Masking Costs: Burnout, Anxiety, and Identity Confusion